Arun-Kuchibhotla/HulC/ASGD_simulations/README.md

 - t-statistic on ASGD estimators.

 We aim to achieve the theoretical 95% coverage rate as we vary the sample size $n = 10^3, 10^4, 5\cdot 10^4, 10^5$, the dimension size $d$, the type of covariance matrix, and the hyperparameter $c$ in the ASGD step size $\eta_t = ct^{-0.505}$.
 In each run of $200$ independent experiments, we first generate the data.
 Given the data, we fix $c$ from a grid of values and record the coverage and width ratios for each inference technique; specifically, we check whether the $k$-th coordinate of the parameter, $\theta_{\infty (k)}$, falls within the corresponding confidence interval $CI_{(k)}$, assigning a value of $1$ if $\theta_{\infty (k)} \in \text{CI}_{(k)}$ and $0$ otherwise.
 The estimated coverage is then calculated as the proportion of the $200$ experiments in which the parameter was covered, with a target of approximately 95% (equivalent to $190$ out of $200$ independent instances of coverage).

+**The results of these simulations are available in a [dynamic Tableau graph](https://public.tableau.com/app/profile/selina.carter6629/viz/ASGD-HulCsimulationsOLSandlogisticregression/Coverageandwidthratio).**

 ---